The Raiselig Dossier: Demon's Eye

 “These are the same contracts and rules that allow you to exist, ersahj.”

 At hearing the name, she rolled on her back and laughed.
 “Yes, call me ersahj, as I was once a lowly snake.
 Now I shall soon transform once again.
-Of course you have come to certify my transcendence into goddess of thunder and storms!
+Of course!
+You have come to certify my transcendence into goddess of thunder and storms!
 Shall you be the first to call me Kulshedra?
 To prostrate yourself and beg for my mercy?”

 The Scrivener scratched their pitch-black nose.
 “I’m afraid such worship is not in my jurisdiction.
 Nor my nature.”

 “Ah,” the ersahj shifted her coils.
 Beneath her skin she was beginning to itch.
 “Then come, Scrivener, I have completed my trials and fulfilled the rites and rituals due.
 For a century I have lain beneath the earth in a pit of foul sulfur.
 I have been seen by no mortal being, and am ready to fulfill my destiny.
 Grant me my metamorphosis, my soft flesh and leather wings.
-My corrosive venom and my iron claws.
+My hungry venom and my iron claws.
 Oh!
 Such a beautiful divinity I shall be!”
 At the thought of her majesty, the dark clouds and thunderous flashes of light, she could not help but smile once more in the darkness.

 Raiselig coughed.
 “That is not why I am here.”